HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 createCourseVersion_ms.php

 ## Description
-creates a new version of an existing course by inserting a new row into the vers table.
+Creates a new version of an existing course by inserting a new row into the vers table.

 ## Input Parameters
 - Parameter: $opt